Sleep Apnea Treatment and Benefits in Greensboro

 Often patients turn to their primary care physician who recommends a Continuous Positive Airway Pressure (CPAP) machine.
 However, it can be awkward and uncomfortable.
 Many patients report feeling claustrophobic and admit to not wearing it.

 A better solution with oral appliance therapy

-Dr. Hatcher and Dr. Hyman help patients find a less invasive solution to treat sleep apnea and help patients get the great sleep they need with oral appliance treatment.
+Dr. Hatcher and the team help patients find a less invasive solution to treat sleep apnea and help patients get the great sleep they need with oral appliance treatment.
 These appliances are similar to mouth guards and gently shift the jaw, allowing patients to breathe better.
 They can also be used to help those who suffer from frequent snoring.

-If you suspect that you could be suffering from sleep apnea and want to reap the benefits of a good night’s sleep, call Dr. Hatcher and Dr. Hyman at (336) 560-4240 to schedule a consultation.
+If you suspect that you could be suffering from sleep apnea and want to reap the benefits of a good night’s sleep, call Dr. Hatcher at (336) 560-4240 to schedule a consultation.